cavejay/PDPslacker/readme.md

 You'll know if it's successful because it will post to your slack team.

 #### Bonus Task!
 This bonus task is for if you want a slash command in slack to tell you the day's tasks.
 It appears invisibly and where ever you are currently which means it can come in handy for when #general has been super busy that day and you don't feel like scrolling.

 1. Create a new Resource in your API Gateway named 'trigger' (it should have a resource path of /trigger) and then create another POST method under that too.

 ## Debugging (because all useful software has bugs)

-1. Point and laugh at your computer.
+- Point and laugh at your computer.
 Even if forced it might make you feel better.
+- Make sure you've replaced all the URLs and such that are mentioned throughout the guide.
+- If you get a 404 error on your github.io page then try adding `/index.html` to the end.
+- Make an issue and describe your problem, at the very least I'll reply.